bradykey/PandemicSimulation/README.txt

 4) Under "General", select "Archive File".

-5) Select the CellularPandemic.jar in the "From archive file:" input box.
+5) Select the GENeticPANdemic.jar in the "From archive file:" input box.

 6) Make sure the top-level folder is selected (this is done by default) and press "Finish".